AtiLion/BotNeck-Bot/README.md

  - BotNeckAPI.GetCurrentServerID() = This will get the ID of the currently viewed server
  - BotNeckAPI.GetCurrentChannelID() = This will get the ID of the currently viewed channel
  - BotNeckAPI.GetDiscordToken() = This will get the discord token of the user(WARNING: Try to avoid the use of this as much as possible!)
+ - BotNeckAPI.LoadConfig() = This loads the integrated configuration for BotNeck and applys the config to all loaded modules
+ - BotNeckAPI.SaveConfig() = This saves the configurations of all the loaded modules and BotNeck itself
+ - BotNeckAPI.GetParameterValueFromText(text, parameter key) = This gets the parameter value from a parameter key(example: parameter_key="Test" if that is your text then setting the parameter key as parameter_key will return Test)

 ----------